ESGF/esgf-user-support/faq.rst

 Does ESGF support OPeNDAP downloads?
 ------------------------------------
 Yes, OPeNDAP URLs are available for all data files now.
 Once search results (datasets) have been added to your Data Cart, on that pane use the "Show Files" link for a dataset, to reveal the files and OPeNDAP links for each.
+The OPenDAP link should be copied and pasted to be used in your OPenDAP client and the extension should be changed to use ``.nc`` (remove ``.dods``/``.html`` if found).
+The ASCII OPenDAP form page if linked via the ``.http`` link is not considered a reliable service and therefore has been disabled for some data nodes.

 I can't add data to my DataCart
 -------------------------------